 Creating the Brights Luminosity Mask

-The first Luminosity Mask we’ll create is the Brights mask.
-This is the broadest brights mask and targets only the pixels that are considered more than 50% bright.
+We will start by creating the Brights mask.
+This selection targets all pixels that are considered more than 50% bright.

-- Ctrl/ Cmd + Click the RGB thumbnail in the Channels Tab.
-Marching Ants should now be visible around several areas of your image.
+- Press Ctrl (PC) / Cmd (Mac) on your keyboard and click on the RGB thumbnail in the Channels Tab.
+This will activate Marching Ants in several areas of your image.

-- Double Click the name of your new channel “Alpha 1” and rename it to “Brights 1” or “Highlights 1”
+- Double Click the name of “Alpha 1” and rename it to “Brights 1” or “Highlights 1”

-That’s it; you’ve now created your first Luminosity Mask!
+That’s it.
+You’ve now successfully created your first Luminosity Mask.
 It wasn’t that hard, right?

 Creating the Darks Luminosity Mask